• Skip to primary navigation

 If you can’t find rye chips, Pepperidge Farm makes a mini loaf of rye bread.
 Toast the mini slices in the oven before serving them with the dip.

 If neither are available, use your favorite crackers for scooping up Reuben Dip.
-Triscuits, Wheat Thins, Melba toasts, and an assortment of entertaining crackers will be just as delicious.
+Triscuits, Wheat Thins, Melba toasts, or an assortment of entertaining crackers will be just as delicious.

 For another easy appetizer, try these Crockpot Little Smokies on the side!